PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-06 10:07:27
+Last updated: 2024-04-06 10:08:35
-Random Quote: Let's have a toast.
-For the hits life throws our way.
-With time, they're what make you stronger, young man. - Don Neto
+Random Quote: Always look people in the eye.
+Even if they're blind.
+Just say, 'I am looking you in the eye.' - Phil Dunphy